 In the morning, we followed the sound of thunder to Victoria Falls, just outside Livingstone.
 The largest waterfall in the world, a curtain of rushing white water two kilometers long, furiously slicing Zambia and Zimbabwe in two.
 We paid a small entry fee to the Victoria Falls park and started walking along one of the paths that offer different views of the spectacle.

-Arcing around the side, the high road was overrun with baboons grooming each other and masturbating by the side of the path.
-Despite the fact that they seemed impartial to human presence, we gave them a wide berth; they just ignored us.
+Arcing around the side, the high road was overrun with baboons grooming each other and ravaging garbage bins by the side of the path.
+Despite the fact that they seemed impartial to human presence, we gave them a wide berth so they didn’t come close to us; they just ignored us.

 We could see the bridge on the Zimbabwean side, as the screams of brave bungee jumpers disappeared into the distant river below.
 None of us had he stomach for it.

-We tried another path; the hair-raising one that crossed directly in front.
+We tried another path; the hair-raising one that crossed directly in front, and across the precarious Knife’s Edge bridge.
 At the entrance they were renting raincoats; we scoffed at the idea and preferred to get soaked.
-After all, this would be our only chance to be able to feel Victoria Falls’ wrath.
+After all, this would be our only chance to be able to feel Victoria Falls’ wrath, and we wanted the full experience.

 The raincoats were green plastic with hoods, and we laughed at other tourists shuffling past looking like hobbits.
 A narrow bridge linked two cliff faces and we walked across, single file, facing off with the extraordinary waterfall.